RyanBalshaw/sjmelck_pages/content/blog/rbf-models.md

 ## Numerical Example

 Let's test the created python class on a simple 1-dimensional example.
 We will use the function

 $$
 f(x) = \sin(10x) + x.
 $$

-The pythod code for this example is given by
+The python code for this example is given by

 ```python
 def Example(x):
     return np.sin(10*x) + x
 ```

 ![The 1-dimensional function](Example.png)

 Next, we want to generate the data and then fit the model.
 To generate the data we can use the [pyDOE](https://pypi.org/project/pyDOE/) library, but this line can be replaced with numpy random function.
 The code below just uses [Latin hypercube sampling](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) to cover the domain of interest.
 In this example, we assume that the domain is \\( x \in [1, 7] \\).
 After sampling the function at the data locations, we then create the model using the `RBFModel` class and use the `FV_fit` method to fit the model to the data.

 ```python
 from pyDOE import lhs
 X = lhs(1, 7, criterion='m') #samples locations